practicity/practicity-content/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: Experiential Community Contributions Page is ready
+title: The Experiential Community Contributions Page is ready
 ---

 Find our contributions in our brand new web site !